BIBLE PASSAGE:

 We are living a life in darkness with the Holy Spirit hovering

 above us.
-Why would He be hovering above?
-Because He wants
+Why would He be hovering above us?
+Because He

-to come in; He wants to dwell within us; He wants to bring light
+wants to come in; He wants to dwell within us; He wants to

 only when we are willing to allow Him to be the Lord of our life that

-He can do His perfect will for our lives.
-When we invite Him into our
+He can do His perfect will in us.
+When we invite Him into our lives, He

-lives, He can take our emptiness and create meaning and direction for
+can replace our emptiness by creating meaning and direction for us.

-Christ into our heart to cleanse us of all unrighteousness (the
+the requirement to invite Jesus Christ into our heart to cleanse us of

-darkness in our life).
-Darkness cannot cover light, but light
+all unrighteousness (the darkness in our life).
+Darkness cannot cover

-can disperse darkness; sin is darkness but Jesus is light.
+light, but light can disperse darkness; sin is darkness, but Jesus is light.

 ACTION: